Guillaume de Chateauneuf: Possession and loss of Jerusalem

 When de Chateauneuf took over as Grand Master, the Ayyubids were in full competition and had just left Jerusalem to the Christians.
 The Templars began fortifying the city in 1244 when the Khwarezmian invasion occurred.
 This Turkish tribe, which had invaded Mesopotamia, was called by the Sultan of Egypt: they seized Tiberias, Safed and Tripoli and began the Siege of Jerusalem on 15 July 1244, where the walls were very inadequate following the agreement between Frederick II and al-Kamil.
 The patriarch of Jerusalem, Robert of Nantes, and the Grand Masters of the Temple and the Hospitallers, having come to raise the courage of the inhabitants, repelled the attackers but the imperial lord and the great tutor of the Hospital lost their lives in the battle.
-In the confusion, the inhabitants left Jerusalem on July 15, but saw the banners of the Christians flying on the city walls; deceived, they turned back and were all massacred, while the city was sacked.
+In the confusion, the inhabitants left Jerusalem on 15 July, but saw the banners of the Christians flying on the city walls; deceived, they turned back and were all massacred, while the city was sacked.

 Battle of La Forbie

 The forces allied to the Christians, associated with the Templars, the Hospitallers and Teutonic Knights, and the Muslims of Syria and Transjordan left Acre on 4 October 1244, marched on Jaffa and fell on the Khwarezmians and the Egyptian troops on 17 October.
 In the Battle of La Forbie, near Gaza, the Muslim allies dropped out at the first encounter and the Christians found themselves alone.
-The unequal fighting ended in disaster; 16,000 men lost their lives and 800 were taken prisoner, among them 325 knights and 200 turcoples of the Hospitallers, including de Chateauneuf, who was taken to Cairo; only 18 Templars and 16 Hospitallers were able to escape.
+The unequal fighting ended in disaster; 16,000 men lost their lives and 800 were taken prisoner, among them 325 knights and 200 turcopoles of the Hospitallers, including de Chateauneuf, who was taken to Cairo; only 18 Templars and 16 Hospitallers were able to escape.

 It was then that Jean de Ronay took over as interim Grand Master.
 He had been the Grand Tutor of the Hospital during the battle of La Forbie, and became lieutenant ad interim while waiting for the release of de Chateauneuf.